Configuring Audits

 The Audit.run

 function takes an optional configuration object as a second argument to fine-tune the audit.
 This page gives some quick common setups to use, see the advanced configuration for more details.
+All options can be combined together as needed.

 Including iframe content